 To have complete control over a unique custom stained/colored, custom patterned or custom shaped floor then the only choice is to install unfinished wood and site-finish the floor.
 You just can’t get high-end unique results any other way.

-A completely smooth and flat site finished red oak floor in Orland Park, Illinois
+A completely smooth and flat site finished oak floor with a custom hardwax oil finish in Naperville, Illinois

 On the other hand, if you don’t want to go all out and crazy with your floor and want something more mainstream that could be achieved with either option, then you need to ask yourself what your preference is when it comes to bevels and grooves.
 Some people actually like the beveled look, others hate it.
 What is your preference?